KernelTuner/kernel_launcher/_sources/examples/pragma.rst.txt

 ===========================

 In the previous examples, we demonstrated how a tunable kernel can be specified by defining a ``KernelBuilder`` instance in the host-side code.
-While this API offers flexiblity, it can be cumbersome and requires keeping the kernel code in CUDA in sync with the host-side code in C++.
+While this API offers flexibility, it can be cumbersome and requires keeping the kernel code in CUDA in sync with the host-side code in C++.

 Kernel Launcher also provides a way to define kernel specifications directly in the CUDA code by using pragma directives to annotate the kernel code.
 Although this method is less flexible than the ``KernelBuilder`` API, it is much more convenient and suitable for most CUDA kernels.